denisrosset/symdpoly/docs/src/main/tut/index.md

 4. It does not handle scalar inequality constraints.
 5. Only real semidefinite formulations can be outputted, per the formats of the solvers currently on the market.

-In particular, the limitations 1., 4. and 5. are easy to add.
+In particular, the limitations 1., 4. and 5. are easy to remove.
 The limitations 2. and 3. require specific handling with respect to the symmetries and are currently under active investigation.

 ## Why SymDPoly?